 To resume use of your device as quickly as possible, turn it off, move it to a cooler environment, and allow it to cool down.

 iOS devices comply with the safety standard for Safety of Information Technology Equipment, IEC 60950-1, 2005 + A1: 2012.
-Many countries have adopted this safety standard.
-For example, it is referred to as:
+Many countries and regions have adopted this safety standard:

 - UL 60950-1 in the United States